UtrechtUniversity/awesome-utrecht-university/README.md

 ### What is an Awesome list?

 "Awesome lists" are curated lists of awesome stuff.
 The lists are very popular in the field of open source development (see https://github.com/sindresorhus/awesome).
 Read ["The awesome manifesto"](https://github.com/sindresorhus/awesome/blob/main/awesome.md) for more information about awesome lists.
+We encourage other universities to also implement awesome lists for their research.
+If you need help getting started please don't hesitate to reach out to us.

 ### Initial project collection